Gavilán de Galápagos

 56 centimetres tall, 120 centimetres wingspan

 The Galapagos hawk is closely related to North America’s red-backed and white-tailed hawks, and is endemic to the Galapagos Islands.
 It is one of the world’s rarest raptors, with an estimated population of just 150 breeding pairs.
 They are common on the main islands in Galapagos, where the adults can easily be recognised by their dark brown, sometimes almost black plumage.
 Juvenile hawks on the other hand are much paler, with their cream plumage providing camouflage to hide them from potential predators until they reach maturity.
-Adults have an average wingspan of 120 cm, with a broad tail and strong talons.
+Adults have an average wingspan of 1.2 metres, with a broad tail and strong talons.
 As with many birds of prey, females tend to be larger than males.

 "12 species are locally extinct on the island, including the Floreana mockingbird and Floreana racer snake."

 Once home to some of the most iconic wildlife in Galapagos, Floreana has been devastated by invasive species.
 We are supporting a hugely ambitious project to restore the island to its former glory.